MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/05-Transactions/how-to-get-transactions-of-smart-contract-account.md

 This step-by-step tutorial shows how to retrieve transactions from a smart account, simplifying the process and offering code examples in multiple programming languages.

 :::tip
-This tutorial uses Moralis [getWalletTransactions](/web3-data-api/evm/reference/get-wallet-transactions) RPC method.
+This tutorial uses Moralis' [`getWalletTransactions`](/web3-data-api/evm/reference/get-wallet-transactions) RPC method.
 :::

-## Step 1: Setup Moralis
+## Step 1: Set Up Moralis

-Read the article [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key) and make sure to finish all the steps.
-Only after that you can go ahead to complete this guide.
+Read our article, [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key), and make sure to finish all the steps.
+Only after that can you go ahead to complete this guide.

 ## Step 2: Method to Get and Retrieve Transactions for a Given Smart Account Address

-You can use the API endpoint [getWalletTransactions](/web3-data-api/evm/reference/get-wallet-transactions) to get all transactions for an address of a smart account.
+You can use the [`getWalletTransactions`](/web3-data-api/evm/reference/get-wallet-transactions) API endpoint to get all transactions for an address of a smart account.
 This endpoint allows you to fetch transactions for a given address of a smart account.

 You will need two essential parameters:

 * `address`
 * `chain`

-Once you have obtained both the `address` and `chain`, you can use the code snippets below to retrieve the transactions:
+Once you have obtained both `address` and `chain`, you can use the code snippets below to retrieve the transactions:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';